mozilla/theopenstandard/docs/plugins/contactform7.rst

 Contact Form 7
 ==============

 Provides the contact us form.
+Note we use Akismet to cut down on spam with this form.

 - Enable plugin